jim-ardiansyah/icnbm-policies/contracts/ICN-BM_NIA_Gym_Facility_Use_and_Cost_Sharing_Agreement.md

 | Review Cycle | Annual, and before each renewal term |
 | Owner | Executive Committee (EC) / Facility Manager |

-> **DRAFT FOR LEGAL REVIEW** — This is a working template, not an executed legal document.
-Both parties should have this agreement reviewed by independent counsel, and ICN Bellevue's insurance broker should confirm coverage adequacy, before signature.

 ---

 ## 1. Parties & Recitals